Reverse Mortgages

 HUD should establish policies that protect nonborrowing spouses from foreclosure to the extent possible.
 Protections include:

-- allowing nonborrowing spouses the ability to cure any alleged default at any time before foreclosure is final, and
+• allowing nonborrowing spouses to cure default at any time before foreclosure is final, and

 During declared emergencies, HUD should put in place policies to avoid foreclosures and keep homeowners in their homes until the emergency ends.
 These include: